Houdini 21.0 Nodes Dynamics nodes

 Anticipation

 How far ahead to look for path changes.
-The higher the number, the earlier agents/particles will begin turning in response to upcoming bends in the curve.
+The higher the number, the earlier agents/particles begin turning in response to upcoming bends in the curve.

 Path Variance